• Video

 The package of a NeeDoh Nice Cube, specifically, warns that the toy has small parts, can be a choking hazard for children under 3, should not be heated, frozen, or microwaved, and "may cause personal injury."

-Hospitals have reported burn incidents and injuries after children and other users microwaved NeeDoh toys, after social media videos have shown users briefly heating NeeDohs in microwaves in order to make them more pliable.
+Hospitals have reported burn incidents and injuries after children and other users microwaved NeeDoh toys, imitating social media videos that have shown users briefly heating NeeDohs in microwaves in order to make them more pliable.

 Related Articles